Understanding MCP Servers

 - Click “Install” on the service

-- Enter the SSE endpoint URL
+- Enter the HTTP streaming endpoint URL

 - The authentication will be automatically associated with the URL